-Are you interested in growing your own healthy food, becoming more self reliant, saving money, and planning for the future?
-If you answered yes to any of those questions, you should be interested in perennial crops.
+Are you interested in growing your own healthy food, becoming more self-reliant, saving money, and planning for the future?
+If you answered yes to any of those questions, you’ll be happy to know that perennial fruits will help accomplish all of these goals.
 Your initial investment of time and money will reward you for years to come.
 Prepare your perennial beds properly, water and weed your plants, top dress with some compost, and you can harvest fresh food for your table year after year.

 This page contains affiliate links.
 You will not pay any extra when you purchase products through these links, but I will receive a small commission.
 Thank you for supporting The Self Sufficient HomeAcre!